Best place to find information and services that your council provides...

 We understand how damaging the effects of crime and ASB can be.
 In addition to the police, other local agencies also provide support to victims and witnesses.

-A Hate Crime is an offence or incident committed against someone because of who they are.
-An act motivated because of a person's prejudice over age, disability, gender identity, race, religion, belief or sexuality.
+A hate crime is an offence or incident committed against someone because of who they are.
+It's an act motivated by a person's prejudice over age, disability, gender identity, race, religion, belief or sexuality.

 If you are a resident affected by anti-social behaviour involving a private tenant, who lives in a privately rented property please contact Merseyside Police and St Helens Council.
 It is essential that calls regarding anti-social behaviour are reported to the Police and recorded on their system via 101 or 999 if an emergency.

 Once an address has been identified as a problem for the community, arrangements will be made for Merseyside Police and St Helens Council to do a joint visit to speak with the tenant.
 These tenants are then advised that if their anti-social behaviour continues, their private landlord will be contacted, which could potentially lead to their eviction or an anti-social behaviour closure order of their home.

 If you are a private landlord and you are contacted by St Helens Council regarding the behaviour of your private tenant you will be advised and supported accordingly.